-Sourdough Oatmeal Sandwich Bread reminiscent of the hearty multigrain sandwich breads that I ate when I was a kid.
-With a soft and spongy texture this bread is perfect for peanut butter jelly, but is sturdy enough for a tall BLT.
+I still remember my mom bringing home a golden brown loaf topped with oats.
+This Sourdough Oatmeal Sandwich Bread reminds me of that hearty sandwich breads I loved as a kid.
+With a soft texture and a nutty flavor this bread is perfect for peanut butter jelly, but is sturdy enough for a tall BLT.

 Jump to: